-As the student filmmakers walked through the woods and became lost, they discovered seven piles of stones.
+In the movie, as the student filmmakers walked through the woods and became lost, they discovered seven piles of stones.
 It seemed obvious that each pile of stones represented each of the seven children that were murdered in the Blair Witch legend.
-Later, the three students wake up one morning to find three more piles of stones around their tent; an ominous threat that they would soon suffer the same fate as the children.
-But why piles of stones?
+Later, the three students woke up one morning to find three more piles of stones around their tent; an ominous threat that they would soon suffer the same fate as the children.

 The choice to use piles of stones as a symbolic grave or death was probably borrowed from the many old stories of the accused witches' gravesites in both Europe and Colonial America.
 The executed witches had nothing to mark their graves but a simple pile of stones.
 One example of this is the prehistoric fort in Lothian, Scotland where piles of stones north of the Fort represent the gravesites of witches that were burned at the stake.
 Many towns throughout the world share similar legends about local witch graves marked by small piles of stones.
 By adding this element to the movie, the filmmakers of the Blair Witch movie made the story even more believable.

 Another discovery in the course of the students' adventures was a group of stick dolls hanging from the trees.
 While the meaning of this discovery wasn't entirely obvious, the use of such figures was reminiscent of voodoo legends of magical rituals that use wooden dolls.
 In fact, one West African legend mentions the story of a woman named Akua who could not bear children.
 One day a wise old man advised her to make a wooden doll and treat it as though it were a real child.
 This is the reason that particular style of wooden doll represented fertility.
 It may only be coincidence that the Blair Witch legend involved the murder of children, but the connection between stick dolls and voodoo-like magical rituals and children seemed obvious enough.

 The Blair Witch Is an Urban Legend